- No. 1: Responsible body for data processing and privacy officer; the scope of application

 (3) If certain cookies process personal data, the processing is carried out in accordance with Article 6(1)(1)(f) of GDPR for the protection of our legitimate interest in best possible functionality of our WEBSITE.

 (4) You can avoid the storage of cookies by the respective setting of your browser.
-Please note that you might be not able to use all the functions of our WEBSITE to the fullest extent.
+Please note that in that case you might be not able to use all the functions of our WEBSITE to the fullest extent.

 (1) Our WEBSITE uses the web analytics service Matomo by InnoCraft Ltd. (150 Willis St, 6011 Wellington, New Zealand; “Matomo”) to analyze the use of our WEBSITE and to improve it regularly.
 Due to the gained statistics we can improve our offer and design it more interesting for you as the user.